-Our long-term goal is to develop and use mechanics-based technology that can non-invasively detect soft tissue microdamage and disease.
-Our research program has two tool-building pillars that work toward this larger goal: (1) optimization of full-field methods for tissue characterization and (2) construction of injury criteria and continuum damage models.
-Short and long-term, the tools we develop will facilitate (3) novel, hypothesis-driven research on injury risk, prevention, and treatment.
+Our long-term goal is to develop and use mechanics-based technology that can non-invasively detect soft tissue microdamage, disease, and dysfunction.
+Our research program has two tool-building pillars that work toward this larger goal: (1) optimization of full-field inverse methods for tissue characterization and (2) identification of constitutive models with appropriate mechano-biomarkers.
+The tools we develop will facilitate (3) novel, hypothesis-driven research on the interplay between tissue-scale mechanics and microscale structural alterations.

 Projects